roshan076/My-Portfolio/Web-Design/README.md

 ### 5. Rothko Painting
 The [`5.Rothko-Painting`](./5.Rothko-Painting/index.html) folder contains a project that uses the CSS box model to create a design inspired by Rothko's abstract paintings.
 The project demonstrates the use of CSS properties such as borders, margins, padding, and transformations to achieve a unique artistic style.

+### 6. Photo Gallery
+The [`6.Photo-Gallery`](./6.Photo-Gallery/index.html) folder contains a project that demonstrates the use of CSS Flexbox to create a responsive photo gallery layout, featuring a collection of cat photos.

 ## Acknowledgments
 - These projects were completed as guided exercises provided by freeCodeCamp.